 Prospecting effectively and setting the appointment is only one step of an overall effective sales process and b2b lead generation program.
 The sales script example above is very soft.
 Meaning that there is very little disqualification going on with the phone script.
 If you are not very careful about which companies you choose to call, you could lose your shirt with such a sales script.
 You could spend a lot of time and money meeting with prospects who won’t buy or would be unprofitable to sell.

 If you use telephone scripts like this you may (or may not) choose to ask some qualifying questions to screen out the no profit time wasters.
 Or, you may choose to use a harder phone script more calculated to connect you only with prospects likely to buy in the near future.

 The sales script format and qualifying questions appropriate to best meet your sales, revenue and profit goals are determined after considering your revenue goals, gross margins, cost of inquiry, cost of sale and the length of your sales cycle.

-3. THREE REASONS WHY A “GOOD APPOINTMENT SETTING SCRIPT” WON’T SAVE YOUR B2B LEAD GENERATION BUTT
+3. THREE REASONS WHY A “GOOD SALES CALL SCRIPT” WON’T SAVE YOUR B2B LEAD GENERATION BUTT

 (The following is a brief excerpt from “7 Steps to Sales Scripts for B2B Appointment Setting” by Scott Channell.
 Available on Amazon.)